-WCSS has moved to a new, more central location, expanding accessibility to our programs and services and ensuring we continue to be a place of community connection.
+WCSS has moved to our new, more central location, expanding accessibility to our programs and services and ensuring we continue to be a place of community connection.

-We invite you to support the ongoing development of a new home for Whistler’s community services.
+We invite you to support the ongoing development of this new home for Whistler’s community services.

 Give a little or give a lot.
 Every bit helps!